vaughnjackson/vaughnjackson/README.md

 <!--
 **vaughnjackson/vaughnjackson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Principal UX Consultant @ Improving
+Founder of Iota Delta LLC – an AI start up focusing on Small Changes with AI, for Huge Impacts in Life.
+Cursed with Knowledge & Striving for Innovation in UX, AI, & Strategy.
+~ There is no spoon!

 Here are some ideas to get you started: